DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "This knowledge, does it come from your _another_ world?"

-Fairin halted her step when they were moving from second to third floor.
+Farin halted her step when they were moving from second to third floor.
 Woman bodyguard turned <span title="Towards Kai">around</span>.

 "Gargoyles weakness is a common knowledge for humans from the world where we won Great Way?"